Quadratic-like dynamics of cubic polynomials: Potentially renormalizable polynomials

 \begin{lem} Let $f$ be as above. \begin{enumerate} \item The critical point $\om_1(f)$ is not eventually mapped to $\om_2(f)$. \item The set $Z(f)$ contains no critical values of $f$. \end{enumerate} \end{lem}

 \begin{proof} Suppose first that $\om_1(f)$ is eventually mapped to $\om_2(f)$, say, $f^{\circ m}(\om_1(f))=\om_2(f)$, and the number $m$ is the minimal positive integer with this property.
 Consider the set $\Cc$ of all $g\in\Uc$ such that $g^{\circ m}(\om_1(g))=\om_2(g)$.
 This set is an open part (not necessarily connected) of an algebraic curve.
 The function $g\mapsto g'(0)$ is a complex analytic function on $\Cc$.
+By Lemma~\ref{l:om12} this function is not a constant.
 Since the value of this function at $f$ lies in $\cdisk$, there are maps $g\in\Cc$ arbitrarily close to $f$ such that $|g'(0)|<1$.
 The class of any such $g$ must belong to $\phd_3$.
-Indeed, the attracting basin $A(g)$ must contain the principal critical point $\om_1(g)$ by definition of the principal critical point.
+Indeed, the attracting basin $A(g)$ must contain the principal critical point $\om_1(g)$, by definition of the principal critical point.
 Since $\om_1(g)$ is eventually mapped to $\om_2(g)$, the critical point $\om_2(g)$ is also contained in $A(g)$.
 We arrive at a contradiction with our assumption on $f$.

 Suppose now that $v\in Z(f)$ is a critical value.
 Let $\zeta:\Uc\to\C$ be a deformation of $v$.
 Consider the set $\Cc$ of all $g\in\Uc$ such that $\zeta(g)$ is a critical value.
 This set is a part of an algebraic curve.
 Take a sequence $g_n\in\Cc\cap\Ac$ that converges to $f$.
 Since $\zeta(g_n)\in A(g_n)$ is a critical value with at least two $g_n$-preimages in $A(g_n)$, counting multiplicities, the set $A(g_n)$ must contain a critical point $d_n$ with $g_n(d_n)=\zeta(g_n)$.
 The fact that $\omega_1(g_n)$ is not periodic implies that $d_n\ne \omega_1(g_n)$.
 Thus, both critical points of $g_n$ are contained in $A(g_n)$, and so $[g_n]\in\phd_3$.
 We again arrive at a contradiction with our assumption on $f$. \end{proof}